RaminHAL9001/haskell-exercises/Calculator.md

 `exp`, `log`.
 If you want, you can also define it for `asin`, `acos`, `atan`, `sinh`, `cosh`, `tanh`.

+As with the `getConstant` function (exercise 2.1) and the `getArithmetic` functino (exercise 2.2), report a useful error message if the function name passed to `getFunction` is unknown.

 Update the `calcEval` function to use `getFunction`, use `do` notation as you did in exercise 2.2.